 “When you are content to be simply yourself and don’t compare or compete, everybody will respect you.” –Lao Tzu, founder of philosophical Taoism

-While this is advice to consider from a personal perspective, comparing your business performance to that of your competition is a common and necessary business practice.
+While this is advice to consider from a personal perspective, performing regular competitive comparisons is a common and necessary business practice.
 Successful businesses regularly evaluate their business performance, including product and service performance, to that of their competition to identify areas of strength and improvement as well as future opportunities.
-This comparison includes obtaining critical feedback from customers and, in many cases, other business stakeholders, often through formal customer experience measurement.
+This competitor comparison includes obtaining critical feedback from customers and, in many cases, other business stakeholders, often through formal customer experience measurement.

-But what is the best approach to comparison?
+But what is the best approach to compare your brand or company with another?

 I recently had this conversation with a health insurance client for which we conduct business performance research among a variety of customer and stakeholder types.
 For the purposes of this discussion I’ll call them Company Y. In the research, we ask customers to rate two insurance companies they have experience with (Company Y and a competitor they also currently do business with), thereby providing the ability to compare performance.